Patrimony in Peril

 Germany’s Survey of Mural Paintings Threatened During World War II

-These selected images are part of the historic Farbdiaarchiv zur Wand- und Deckenmalerei (Color Slide Archive of Wall and Ceiling Painting), an official Nazi archive of wall and ceiling frescoes that was produced by order of Adolf Hitler at the height of World War II.
-The department of image collections has a partial archival set of 3,426 35mm color slides.
+These selected images are part of the historic ‘Führerprojekt’, also referred to as Farbdiaarchiv zur Wand- und Deckenmalerei (Color Slide Archive of Wall and Ceiling Painting), an official Nazi archive of wall and ceiling frescoes that was produced by order of Adolf Hitler at the height of World War II.
+The department of image collections has a partial archival set of 3,572 35mm color ‘Führerprojekt’ slides, and 1,038 color slides from a separate stained glass survey, that came to the Gallery via publisher Kurt Wolff in 1951.
 A more complete set of 39,000 slides can be found in the Zentralinstitut für Kunstgeschichte, Munich.

 At the time, the documentation program was considered prestigious and positions were highly desirable because they offered a degree of economic security and physical safety.
 The photographers came from a wide swath of German society: university professors, students and prominent art historians, photojournalists, chemists, and professionals from motion picture studios such as Rex-Film and UFA.
 By April 1945, survey photographers had documented the immovable paintings and wall treatments of 480 buildings dating from the tenth to the nineteenth centuries in Germany, Austria, Poland, and Russia.
 The campaign continued until the defeat of the Third Reich, although many of the photographers by then could barely cover their expenses, and 60 percent of the sites they photographed had been bombed.